snap-stanford/ogb/examples/graphproppred/mol/README.md

 # ogbg-mol

-This repository includes the scripts for GNN baselines for `ogbg-mol-*` dataset.
+This repository includes the scripts for GNN baselines for `ogbg-mol*` dataset.

 ## Training & Evaluation